Things to Do in and around Moray Speyside Itinerary

 Elgin Cathedral Elgin

-Also known as the 'Lantern of the North', this ancient ruin dates back to the 13th century and boasts intricate design and architecture to marvel at.
+Also known as the 'Lantern of the North', Elgin Cathedral dates back to the 13th century and boasts intricate design and architecture to marvel at.

 One of the finest architectural achievements in Scotland, the wonderful 13th-century west front is a sight to see!
 Step inside the octagonal chapter house, where the cathedral clergy met, to admire its stone carvings of beasts and detailed faces.
-In the cathedral you'll also find Scotland's tallest gravestone - placed against the south choir aisle, for the Anderson family, it stands 5m high.
-You can also find the stone bishop in the nave, a larger-than-life statue that looks like a giant chess piece!Find out more about Elgin CathedralElgin,IV30 1HUAusstattung
+In the cathedral you'll also find Scotland's tallest gravestone - placed against the south choir aisle, for the Anderson family, it stands 5 m high.
+You can also find the stone bishop in the nave, a larger-than-life statue that looks like a giant chess piece!Find out more about Elgin CathedralElgin,IV30 1HUKey facilities

 Spynie Palace Elgin

 Spynie Palace was the residence of the bishops of Moray for 500 years and its mighty tower house, David's Tower, was one of the largest in Scotland.
-It also had a bowling green and reputedly, according to one account, a tennis court.
-The beautiful surroundings and wildlife make the palace a wonderful place to visit.Erfahren Sie mehr über Spynie PalaceElgin,IV30 5QG
+It also had a bowling green and according to one account, a tennis court.
+The beautiful surroundings and wildlife make the palace a wonderful place to visit.Find out more about Spynie PalaceElgin,IV30 5QG

 Castle to Cathedral to Cashmere Elgin

 Head off exploring on your own around the self-guided Castle to Cathedral to Cashmere walking route in Elgin.
-Bringing over 1,000 years of history to life, journey through the town of Elgin and soak in this medieval spot in Scotland that is full of history with plenty to explore and uncover.
+Bringing over 1,000 years of history to life, journey through the town of Elgin.

-Starting at Elgin Castle, this fortress has seen its fair share of turbulent times with famous rulers and names appearing in its history books, including Macbeth and King Duncan I engaging in battle nearby, Edward I of England, Robert the Bruce and more.
+Starting at Elgin Castle, this fortress has seen its fair share of turbulent times with famous rulers and names appearing in its history books, including Macbeth and King Duncan I, Robert the Bruce and more.
 It fell to ruins and was never repaired - it now stands as a site of archaeological importance.

 Elgin Cathedral is now standing as one of the most glorious ruins in Scotland with intricate architecture dating back to the 13th century.
 In 1390, the 'Wolf Of Badenoch', son of King Robert II, burned the cathedral and the towns of Elgin and Forres after being excommunicated by the Bishop of Moray.